maxsplawski/fetchApp/readme.md

-# fetchApp
+# 🪃🐶 fetchApp

 Use this app to fetch a random dog image, browsing from 95 different breeds.
 Happy fetching!

 ## Getting Started

-Use this instrutctions to get you a copy of the app up and running on your local machine.
+Use this instructions to get you a copy of the app up and running on your local machine.

 ### Installing